Michaela Moscouw: Life and work

 Artist and curator Josef Wais (Fotogalerie Wien) on how Moscouw's works are connected to the history of art: “Formally, Michaela Moscouw makes uninhibited use of the history of art [... but she] cannot exclude herself from her work; her entire personality, physical and emotional, is always involved in the creative process.
 This process of opening up - an almost masochistic process of showing and revealing oneself - seduces us to rummage around or look away."
 In a text accompanying one of her books Robert F. Riesinger locates the “female body” as always in the center of Moscouw's (early) photographs, but this is “not [...] in the place of the feminine [...], but [undergoes] the most varied and diverse transformations and transcodings.”
 One of the main characteristics of Moscouw's photographs is “the play with different roles, the testing of different body states and images”.

-In her photography, Moscouw resists “conventional definitions and expectations”, she uses unusual methods of image production such as “faulty, inexpensive, easily available material and cheap equipment”; she distances herself from the 'perfect form', instead of producing and archiving 'valuable' works of art, she prefers to reuse and rework Arte Povera materials and older photographic works: 'garbage pictures' have the same right to exist as 'good pictures', the artist is quoted as saying.
+In her photography, Moscouw resists “conventional definitions and expectations,” she uses unusual methods of image production such as “faulty, inexpensive, easily available material and cheap equipment”; she distances herself from the "perfect form," instead of producing and archiving "valuable" works of art, she prefers to reuse and rework Arte Povera materials and older photographic works: "garbage pictures" have the same right to exist as "good pictures," the artist is quoted as saying.
 To accompany the exhibition of her life's work at the Fotogalerie Wien in 2019, Michaela Moscouw had a book published that consists almost exclusively of blank gray pages and a hidden text describing a thought experiment on how this book could be used as an improvised darkroom.

-Works by Michaela Moscouw can be found in these public collections: OÖ Landessammlung, FOTOHOF>ARCHIV, Sammlung Spallart, Sammlung der Kulturabteilung der Stadt Wien, Fotosammlung des Bundes Österreich, Sammlung Museum der Moderne Salzburg.
+Works by Michaela Moscouw can be found in these public collections: OÖ Landessammlung, FOTOHOF>ARCHIV, Spallart Collection, Collection of Kulturabteilung der Stadt Wien, Collection of Bund Österreich, Collection of Museum der Moderne Salzburg.